The Best 9mm Pistols

 Consider whether you’ll need a 9mm pistol with a mounting rail.
 Some pistols allow you to slot attachments, like lights or laser/light combos to beneath the barrel on an abbreviated Picatinny rail — a perfect home for a pistol light — while others eschew this feature in exchange for affordability.

-The G3C's under-barrel rail gives you room for a light, laser, or other accessory.
+Many pistols offer a full size rail that gives you room for a light, laser, or other accessory and optics cut for adding an MRD.

-The G3C's under-barrel rail gives you room for a light, laser, or other accessory.
+Many pistols offer a full size rail that gives you room for a light, laser, or other accessory and optics cut for adding an MRD.

 4. Pistol Type & Purpose Fit